In the previous lesson, you created an Android project that displays "Hello World." You can now run the app on a real device or an emulator.

-- Plug in your device to your development machine with a USB cable.
+- Connect your device to your development machine with a USB cable.
 If you're developing on Windows, you might need to install the appropriate USB driver for your device.
 For help installing drivers, see the OEM USB Drivers document.

 Note: On Android 4.2 and newer, Developer options is hidden by default.
 To make it available, go to Settings > About phone and tap Build number seven times.
 Return to the previous screen to find Developer options.

 Run the app from Android Studio as follows:

 - In Android Studio, click the app module in the Project window and then select Run > Run (or click Run in the toolbar).

 - In the Select Deployment Target window, select your device, and click OK.

 Android Studio installs the app on your connected device and starts it.